OpenStreetMap: Data sources

 Map data is collected by ground survey, personal knowledge, digitizing from imagery, and government data.
 Ground survey data is collected by volunteers traditionally using tools such as a handheld GPS unit, a notebook, digital camera and voice recorder.

 Software applications on smartphones (mobile devices) have made it easy for anybody to survey.
-The data is then entered into the OpenStreetMap database using a number of software tools including JOSM and Merkaator.
-Additionally, more recently apps such as StreetComplete offer "quests" to users in nearby vicinity, allowing them to add metadata to specific points of interest (such as, for example, the opening hours of a restaurant or whether or not a particular crosswalk has tactile paving).
+The data is then entered into the OpenStreetMap database using a number of software tools including JOSM, Potlatch, and Merkaator.

+Additionally, more recently apps such as StreetComplete offer "quests" to users in nearby vicinity, allowing them to add metadata to specific points of interest (such as the opening hours of a restaurant or whether or not a particular crosswalk has tactile paving).

 Mapathon competition events are also held by local OpenStreetMap teams and by non-profit organisations and local governments to map a particular area.

 The availability of aerial photography and other data from commercial and government sources has added important sources of data for manual editing and automated imports.
 Special processes are in place to handle automated imports and avoid legal and technical problems.